dmytro-varich/Varich-Portfolio/requirements/job-criteria.md

 # 📄 Job Criteria

-To define my criteria for a company that aligns with my values and goals, so I can effectively filter out job offers that don't meet my expectations for collaboration.
+To define the kind of company I’m looking to work with — one that aligns with my values and goals, and helps me filter out offers that don’t fit.

-1. **Minimum income:** from €800 / $900 / ₴40,000.
+1. **Minimum income:** from €800 / $900 / ₴40,000 per month.
-2. **Work format:** remote only or with the possibility of working from an office in Košice.
-Positions in other European countries are negotiable depending on the conditions.
+2. **Work format:** remote only, or optionally from an office in Košice.
+Positions in other European countries are negotiable depending on the offer.
-3. **Field:** any IT-related position that allows me to gain initial experience and enter the industry.
+3. **Field:** any IT-related role that provides hands-on experience and helps me enter the industry.
-4. **Team:** a non-toxic, supportive environment is essential.
-Mentorship, understanding, and assistance are important to me.
-I don’t want to experience stress due to difficulties — especially at the beginning, when proper adaptation is crucial.
+4. **Team environment:** supportive and non-toxic.
+Mentorship, understanding, and guidance are important, especially during the early adaptation phase.
-5. **Schedule:** fixed, with a clear and consistent work routine.
+5. **Schedule:** fixed working hours with a clear and consistent routine.
-6. **Growth:** it’s important that the company offers opportunities to develop my skills and provides a direct or indirect path toward career advancement.
+6. **Growth:** the company should offer opportunities to learn, grow, and progress — either vertically (career advancement) or horizontally (skill expansion).

----

-**Last updated:** `21 July 2025`